hinofafa/mlx-legal-lora/README.md

 This repository implements fine-tuning an LLM with low rank adaptation (LoRA) specifically for legal document summarization tasks, using MLX (array framework for machine learning on apple silicon m-series chips)

 This repository records experiment results of several finetuned models.
-Finetuned models will be preserved for future study about Large Language Model e.g. PEFT, Knowledge Distilation, Circuit thread etc.
+Finetuned models will be preserved for future study of Large Language Model e.g. PEFT, Knowledge Distilation, Circuit thread etc.

 This example builds on the [mlx-examples lora](https://github.com/ml-explore/mlx-examples/tree/main/lora) example by adding an customized demo.
 Much of the code here is adapted, inspired by, or copied directly from [Apples MLX Examples](https://github.com/ml-explore/mlx-examples/tree/main).